milindhg/sn-filesync/README.md

 * README.md + CHANGES.md - help, written in [Markdown][Markdown] syntax
-* app/node.exe, node-darwin - NodeJS runtime binaries
-* app/filesync.bat, filesync.command - Windows and Mac batch/shell scripts for starting FileSync
-* app/app.config.json - default/sample configuration file to specify instance connection details and other options
+* app.config.json - default/sample configuration file to specify instance connection details and other options
-* app/node_modules - folder containing 3rd-party node.js modules (from NPM) used to build app
+* node_modules - folder containing 3rd-party node.js modules (from NPM) used to build app
-* app/src/app.js - main application that watches for file changes
+* bin/app.js - main application that watches for file changes
-* app/src/search.js - manages querying for data (utilises sysparm_query)
+* lib/search.js - manages querying for data (utilises sysparm_query)
-* app/src/notify.js - user friendly system notifications when records have been downloaded or updated
+* lib/notify.js - user friendly system notifications when records have been downloaded or updated
-* app/src/upgrade.js - ensures that users that upgrade can easily resolve *breaking* changes
+* lib/upgrade.js - ensures that users that upgrade can easily resolve *breaking* changes
-* app/src/records.config.json - default folder definitions (that can be overwritten in app.config.json files)
+* lib/records.config.json - default folder definitions (that can be overwritten in app.config.json files)
-* app/src/config.js - a module used to load and validate the specified config file (app.config.json)
+* lib/config.js - a module used to load and validate the specified config file (app.config.json)
-* app/src/snc-client.js - a module that interacts with SN JSON Web Service to receive and send updates to an instance
+* lib/snc-client.js - a module that interacts with SN JSON Web Service to receive and send updates to an instance
-* app/src/file-record.js - utility module for working with files/records
+* lib/file-record.js - utility module for working with files/records
-* app/src/tests.js - runs various tests to ensure no major breaking changes between versions
+* lib/tests.js - runs various tests to ensure no major breaking changes between versions
 * [root folder] / .sync_data/ - a directory used to store sync information to help synchronise with the instance

 [Markdown]: http://daringfireball.net/projects/markdown/